 Story and photos by Laticia Headings

-This article first appeared in the November 2019 issue of Middleburg Life.
+Published in the October 2020 issue of Middleburg Life.